 Cambodia’s Saraman curry or cari Saramann is the richest of the Cambodian curries and the most complex.
 A cousin of the Thai Massaman curry and beef Rendang of Malaysia, its time-consuming nature makes it a special occasion dish for Cambodians, particularly in the Cham Muslim communities of Cambodia.

-The similarity between Cambodian Saraman curry and Thailand’s Massaman curry (also written as Mussaman curry) lies in the base curry paste with just a few ingredients setting the Saraman curry apart and that’s the use of star anise, sometimes turmeric, and dry roasted grated coconut, and roasted peanuts – which makes this one of our best recipes with nuts.
+The similarity between Cambodia‘s Saraman curry and Thailand’s Massaman curry (also written as Mussaman curry) lies in the base curry paste with just a few ingredients setting the Saraman curry apart.
+That’s the use of star anise, sometimes turmeric, dry roasted grated coconut, and roasted peanuts – which makes this one of our best recipes with nuts.

-The latter is what the Saraman curry has in common with Malaysia’s beef Rendang, the dry roasted coconut helping to give the curry that beautiful rich, thick gravy that has you adding yet another spoonful of rice to your bowl just to mix it with the sauce.
+The dry roasted coconut is what the Saraman curry has in common with Malaysia’s beef Rendang, helping to give the curry that beautiful rich, thick gravy that has you adding yet another spoonful of rice to your bowl just to mix it with the sauce.

 Saraman Curry Recipe – How to Make Cambodian Cari Saramann

 We’ve done a great deal of research on all three curries in recent years for the Cambodian culinary history and cookbook that we’ve been working on, and as a result we’ve had many conversations with Cambodians, Thais and Malays about these dishes.